spread-ai/docs-comments/docs/module-2/understanding-spread-information-architecture.md

 ## Understanding datasets and changesets

-The EI Graph is made up of a number of domains, such as the Electric, Software, and Function (ESF) domain - which handles data and business logic data related to the electrics. software and electronics.
+The EI Graph has a number of domains - such as the Electric, Software, and Function (ESF) domain - which handles data and business logic data related to the electrics and software.
 Other domains include the CAD domain, which handles data from computer aided diagrams.

 Datasets are collections of data that have an ID like this one: `EsfDatasets/b8169x23-7dc2-4319-aa23-473a687d960b`.
-When we query data we need to specify a dataset to query.
-In the example, we have two datasets: Dataset A and Dataset B.
+When querying data you need to specify a dataset to query.
+In the diagram above there are two datasets: Dataset A and Dataset B.

 Changesets are the versions of a dataset.
 Over time the data contained in a dataset may change and each iteration of the dataset is know as a changeset.
-In the example, we have four changesets: Changeset A1 and Changeset A2 for Dataset A, and Changeset B1 and Changeset B2 for Dataset B.
+In the diagram there are four changesets: Changeset A1 and Changeset A2 for Dataset A, and Changeset B1 and Changeset B2 for Dataset B.

 ## Dataset permissions

-To be able to create applications that use data from a specific dataset you need to either have `Owner` access, which allows you to read, write, and share a dataset - or have `reader` access assigned to them by the owner of the dataset.
-For the purposes of this we will use a demo datatet with tghe ID `EsfDatasets/b8169x23-7dc2-4319-aa23-473a687d960b`.
+To be able to create applications that use data from a specific dataset you need to either have `Owner` access - which allows you to read, write, and share a dataset - or have `reader` access assigned to you by the owner of the dataset.

-**Course setup instructions**

-For more assigning access rights to datasets, see [Using Data Manager]().
+For more assigning access rights to datasets, see [Using Data Manager](#).